 Southeast Tech Financial Aid Office

 The Financial Aid Office is located in the Mickelson Center.
 Southeast Tech assures that its financial aid representatives maintain the proper qualifications and training for their respective positions.
 A minimum of an associate’s degree (bachelor’s degree preferred) is required for those individuals who directly work to process and review financial aid records, requirements and awards.
-It is preferred by the institute that these individuals have three-years of experience in the financial aid field prior to hire.
+It is preferred by the college that these individuals have three-years of experience in the financial aid field prior to hire.
 Representatives continue to develop their skills through appropriate financial aid training and professional development.
 Southeast Tech strives to provide the highest quality representatives in order to meet the needs of our students.

 What is Financial Aid?

 Financial aid is available to eligible students to help pay the cost of attending post-secondary education.
 Funding comes from federal and state government as well as private lenders, foundations and agencies, and Southeast Tech.

 Student eligibility for federal financial aid is calculated using formulas determined by the Department of Education.
 These formulas determine the student’s “expected family contribution”, which is an estimate of the family’s ability to pay for the cost of the student’s education.
 The difference between the estimated cost of attending Southeast Tech and this expected family contribution is the student’s need for financial assistance.
 To receive financial aid, students must be taking classes toward their major(s).

 Eligibility for other aid, such as state, local, Southeast Tech, or employer tuition assistance, is based upon criteria developed by the specific government or private entity.
 Students should contact the appropriate organization for more details.

 The amount of federal financial aid eligibility (as well as eligibility for many other types of student aid) is dependent upon the student’s full-time/part-time enrollment status.